WhitmanH/MIPS-Simulator/README.md

 It will currently run a bubble sort MIPs file, outputting a sorted list of numbers in memory.
 Other files include fibonacci.asm, gcd.asm, function.asm, and other singular test files found inside.To change, alter text file in main().

-Supports a multithreaded pipeline, as well as having a direct mapped cache for memory efficency (tracks hits and misses)
+Supports a multithreaded pipeline, as well as having a direct mapped cache for memory efficency (tracks hits and misses).

+Very simple hazard checking, so it will only run concurrently on more simple instructions/less dependant instructions.